README before anything else!

 • If you are installing Linux as a replacement OS or via dualboot

 • A drive imager.
-The Raspberry Pi foundation keeps an up-to-date list of imagers for Windows, however, we'd recommend Etcher.
+The Raspberry Pi foundation keeps an up-to-date list of imagers for Windows, however, we'd recommend Rufus

 • If needed, decrypt your boot volume (Bitlocker) before the InstallFest starts